RohimChou-playground/Java/007-Maven/03-MinimalConsole/README.md

-this is the minimal maven java console app setup create by manually adding the folder & files
+this is the minimal java servlet app setup create by manually adding the folder & files

 to build & run it
 ```
 mvn clean package
-java -jar target\consoleapp-1.0.jar
 ```

+copy paste .war file to Tomcat and go to the url: http://localhost:8081/servletlab-1.0/hello